Subcategories for this page ...

 Vinod Dham, M (Eng) ‘77, is considered the "father of the Pentium chip," based upon his contribution to the development of highly successful Pentium Processors from Intel.
 (Read UC Magazine story.)

 Alex Green, D (A&S) '48, designed specialized slide rules for military aircraft in the Pacific during World War II while in the Army Air Force — virtually, "versatile computers with data storage and calculation capability," he explains.
-His developed his first slide rule in 1945 to help the U.S. identify Japanese ships sighted during over-water flights, which resulted in U.S. aircraft sinking half of 77 Japanese warships in two harbors and later a 865 foot-battleship.
+He developed his first slide rule in 1945 to help the U.S. identify Japanese ships sighted during over-water flights, which resulted in U.S. aircraft sinking half of 77 Japanese warships in two harbors and later an 865-foot battleship.
 When he received a Medal of Freedom in 1947, the mission was called one of the "longest and most hazardous reconnaissance flights of the war."

 Later, he went on to develop slide rules that aided troops in hitting obscured targets, taking bomb-strike photographs with less vulnerability, choosing suitable radar targets and reference points, determining the number and types of bombs and planes required to accomplish missions, and calculating the time needed for a bomber to turn and the wind displacement the plane would experience.
 He and his team fabricated the equipment and trained troops.
 Ultimately, his slide rules were vital to solving problems of the most technical military campaign of WW II.